 - Preheat oven to 350 degrees F (176 C) and line a 9x13 pan (or comparable sized dish) with foil or spray with nonstick spray.
 Also prepare flax egg and set aside.

 - Sauté onion and celery in the olive oil or vegan butter and season with a bit of salt and pepper.
 Cook until fragrant and translucent - about 5 minutes.
 Set aside.

 - To the bowl of bread, pour most of the broth then add the remaining ingredients (sage, cooked veggies, flax egg, and lentils) and mix with a wooden spoon.
 The key is to make sure it is about the consistency of a meatloaf.
 If it’s too dry, add more broth and mix again.
 If it’s gotten too wet, add more bread.

 - Transfer to the prepared pan and cover with foil.
-Bake at 350 for 45 minutes, then remove the top layer of foil so the top can brown.
-Increase heat to 400 degrees and bake for another 10-15 minutes, or until the top is well browned and crisp.
+Bake for 45 minutes.
+Then remove the top layer of foil so the top can brown.
+Increase heat to 400 degrees F (204 C) and bake for another 10-15 minutes or until the top is well browned and crisp.